Session and Cookie

 Optional

-This field enables you to determine how sessions reaching their max lifetime are handled.
+This service extension point enables you to customize how sessions reaching their max lifetime are handled.
 The Maximum Lifetime Seconds value is still used for individually expiring attributes.

 Idle Timeout